mickfuzz/phd4/_posts/thesis_chapters/2024-7-3-TheoreticalFramework.md

 Double stimulation refers to the use of tools and processes to overcome such conflicts.
 Engestrom's early work on formative interventions sets out the importance the concept of double stimulation  [@valsiner_cultural-historical_2007].

 One example in an educational settings is the use of a Change Laboratory methodology [@engestrom_putting_2007] to  intervene in kindergarten educational process and organising structure [@rajala_utopian_2023].

+While Sannino's [@sannino_principle_2015] work on the volitional aspect of the process of double stimulation cautions 'double stimulation cannot be subsumed to the general idea of mediation by symbolic tools' [-@sannino_principle_2015, p.2], it shares the a perspective that there is value in exploring the process to explore participants development of agency in professional and educational settings [@sannino_formative_2016].